Noggerup bushfire upgraded to emergency warning

-A bushfire Emergency Warning is in place for people North of Preston National Park in parts of Glen Mervyn, Mumballup, Noggerup and Yabberup in the Shire of Donnybrook-Balingup.
+A bushfire Emergency Warning is in place for people in Glen Mervyn, Mumbalup, Noggerup, and Thomson Brook in the Shire of Donnybrook-Balingup.

-The warning covers an area bounded by Donnybrook-Boyup Brook Road, Hearle Road, North of Preston National Park and Chapman Road, including Mandalay Road and the Noggerup townsite.
+The warning covers an area bounded by Austin Road across to Best Road, Collie-Preston Road, Bibbulmun track across to Laymans Road and the Donnybrook-Boyup Road, Grimwade Road, Lowden-Grimwade Road, Morrissey Road and Yabberup Road.

-If the way is clear, it is recommended to leave now for a safer place.
-Do not wait and see, as leaving at the last minute can be deadly.
-If it is not possible to leave, get ready to shelter in your home.
-You are not currently at home, it is now too dangerous to return.
+If you are in the area, you are in danger and need to act immediately to survive.
+There is a threat to lives and homes.
+If you cannot leave, you need to get ready to shelter in your home.

 Sign up for our newsletter to stay up to date.